rufuziu/challenges-compass/question-3/README.md

 - Do only additions and subtractions with
 valid entries
 - The first entrie is "m", the number of operands
-- The second entrie is a arithmetic expression
+- The second entrie is an arithmetic expression
 - With the number of operands validated, the number
 of operations in the arithmetic expression must be "m-1"
 - If the first and second entrie is valid,